 Giving notice of intention involves attending an appointment at a register office where you will declare who you intend to marry or form a civil partnership with, where the ceremony will take place and that you are legally free to get married or form a civil partnership.

-If you and your partner are both UK or European Economic Area (EEA) nationals (including Switzerland), you must give notice at the register office for the borough or district in which you each reside.
+If you and your partner are both relevant nationals, you must give notice at the register office in the borough or district in which you each reside.

 You will need to book an appointment to give notice of intention.
 Before you book, please make sure you have read through the guidance below.